A musical instrument that converts colour into sound: The Synaesynth

 Process

-User testing with a hardware prototype was undertaken with bedroom DJs, beat-makers, and producers played a crucial role in refining the Synaesynth.
+User testing with a hardware prototype was undertaken with bedroom DJs, beat-makers, and producers.
 Filmed sessions, screen captures and audio recordings, along with interviews and participant sketches, informed key feature developments.

 Synaesynth contributes to generative art and electronic music, enhancing discussions on augmented reality and emerging media.
 It allows artists to create context-responsive works, and in live performances, it can create an audio-visual feedback loop.
 The project aims to inspire reflections on cross-sensory perception and the modern challenge of sensory overload.